+Open admission policy as described above for all students X

 C7.
-Relative importance of each of the nonacademic fact ors in your first t-time, first-year,
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

+degree-seeking (iresiman) admission (Important Considered Not Considered

-degree-seeking (freshman) admiss Important Important Consider ed Not Considered
+Very Important Important Considered Not Considered

 Academic

-Rigor of secondary school record $\boxtimes$
+Rigor of secondary school record \boxtimes

-Class rank $\boxtimes$
+Class rank \boxtimes

-Academic GPA $\boxtimes$
+Academic GPA \boxtimes

-Standardized test scores $\boxtimes$
+Standardized test scores \boxtimes

-Application Essay $\boxtimes$
+Application Essay \boxtimes

-Recommendation
+Recommendation \boxtimes

 Nonacademic

-Interview $\boxtimes$
+Interview \boxtimes

-Extracurricular activities ī П $\overline{\boxtimes}$ Ī
+Extracurricular activities \boxtimes

-Talent/ability Ħ Ī N Ī
+Talent/ability \boxtimes

-Character/personal qualities Ħ Ī N Ī
+Character/personal qualities \boxtimes

-First generation Ħ Ħ Ä $\square$
+First generation \boxtimes

-Alumni/ae relation Ħ Ħ
+Alumni/ae relation \boxtimes

-Geographical residence Ħ Ħ Ä $\square$
+Geographical residence

-State residency Ħ Ħ Ħ $\square$
+State residency \boxtimes

-Religious affiliation/commitment H Ħ H
+Religious affiliation/commitment \boxtimes

-Racial/ethnic status H H H
+Racial/ethnic status \boxtimes

-Volunteer work H H K
+Volunteer work \boxtimes

-Work experience H H
+Work experience \boxtimes

-Level of applicant's interest H H H

-Level of applicant's interest
+Level of applicant's interest \boxtimes

-SAT and ACT Policies C8.
-Entrance exams
+SAT and ACT Policies

-A. Does your institution make use of SA year, degree-seeking applicants?
-SAT Subject T No Test scores in admi ssion decisions f for first-time, first-

-If yes, place check marks in the appropri Fall 2017. ate boxes b elow to reflect your institution's p policies for use in admission for

-Daguina Dogommond ADMISSION Canaidan If Not Lland

-Require Recommend Require for Some Consider If Submitted Not Used

-SAT or ACT $\bowtie$ П

-ACT only Ä Ħ Ħ Ħ П
+C8.
+Entrance exams \mathbf{co} .
+Linu ance CAams

+your institution make use of SAT, degree-seeking applicants? scores in admissi on decisions for r first-time, first- If yes, pla Fall 201 ace check marks in the appropria ate boxes below icies for use in a admission for Require R Aecommend ADMISSION Require for Consider If Not Used ACT SAT SAT or ACT Only only and SAT Subject Tests or ACT Subject Tests Some Submitted for Fall 2 r institution will make use of the 2018 please indicate which ONE ssions process): AC Γ with writing required Γ with writing recommended. Γ with or without writing accept ed Fall 2018 admissio SAT SAT astitution will make use of the SAB please indicate which ONE of the sprocess): With Essay component required with ESSAY component recombined with or without ESSAY component. the following a C. Please e indicate how your institution w ill use the SAT Γ or ACT essay component; chec k all that apply.
+SAT essay ACT essay For admission For placement For advising In place of an application essay у As a validity check on the appl ication essay No college policy as of now Not using essay component

+D. In addition, does your institution use applicants' test scores for academic advising?

+E. Latest date by which SAT or ACT scores must be received for fall-term admission 8/15Latest date by which SAT Subject Test scores must be received for fall-term admission

+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+If an applicant has been out of school longer than five years, EMU does not require the SAT or ACT.

+G. Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT only
+SAT

-SAT and SAT Subject Tests or ACT
+ACT

 SAT Subject Tests

-B. If your institution will make use of the for Fall 2017 please indicate which ONE the admissions process):

-If your institution will make use of the SAT Fall 2017 please indicate which ONE of the

-admissions process):

-SAT with Essay component required

-SAT with Essay component recommend

-X SAT with or without Essay component a accepted

-C. Please indicate how your institution will u use the SAT of or ACT essay component; check all th nat apply.

-1 SAT essay ACT essay

-For admission SAT essay ACTESSAY

-For placement

-For advising

-In place of an application essay

-As a validity check on the applicat tion essay

-No college policy as of now

-Not using essay component

-D. In addition, does your institution use apply X yes no -

-E. Latest date by which SAT or ACT score

-Latest date by which SAT Subject Test s

-F. If necessary, use this space to clarify you s (e.g., if tests are recommended for s some students, or if tests are

-not required of some students):

-G. Please indicate which tests your institut tion uses for J placement (e. g., state tests):

-$\boxtimes$

-ACT 🖂

-SAT Subject Tests

-SAT Subject Tests AP
+AP

 CLEP

 Institutional Exam

-State Exam (specify):
+State Exam (spe cify):

 Freshman Profile

-Provide percentages for ALL enrolled, degr ree-seeking. full-time and part-time, first-time, f first-vear (freshman)

-students enrolled in Fall 2015, including stu

-aliens, and students admitted under special a aring summer, internati ionar stadents, nomestaent
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2016, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-unens, and students admitted under special c arungements •

 C9.
-Percent and number of first-time, fir standardized (SAT/ACT) test scores.
-Incl

-(freshman) students who submitted test sc
+Percent and number of first-time, first-year (freshman) students enrolled in Fall 2016 who submitted national standardized (SAT/ACT) test scores.
+Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.

-critical reading for a category of students) or convert SAT scores to ACT scores and vice er standardize d test results (such as T TOEFL) in this item.
-Do not

-The 25th percentile is the score that 25 percentile is the scored at or above. ent scored at or below; the 75th percentile score is the one that 25 percent
+The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-Percent submitting SAT scores 81 Number subi mitting SAT scores 86
+Percent submitting SAT scores 79 Number submitting SAT scores 178 Percent submitting ACT scores 28 Number submitting ACT scores 62

-34 nitting ACT scores 27